multiojuice/one-stop/README.md

 - Javascript
 - React
 - Hosted on an OpenShift
-- Powered by tons of open RESTful APIs :)
+- Powered by tons of public RESTful APIs :)

 The repository is located [here](https://github.com/multiojuice/lsmp)